cjmet/WeatherKitty/Project.md

 ### Project Current Work and Fixes

+- [ ] Improved local radar standard element
 - [ ] leafet element
-  - [ ] TimeIntervals, match to about an hour.
   - [ ] Update Command
-  - [ ] Type: bref, conus
+  - [ ] See if we can do transparent OSM over full color weather, and do updates underneath

 #### Project Priority 2